Hot Cross Buns

 Step 2: Knead the dough

-Turn the dough onto a floured surface; knead until the dough is smooth and elastic, six to eight minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about one hour.

-Step 3: Punch down dough, rise again
+Step 3: Punch down dough, let rise again

-Punch down the dough.
 Turn it onto a lightly floured surface; divide and shape into 30 balls.
 Place 2 inches apart on greased baking sheets.
 Cover with kitchen towels; let rise in a warm place until doubled, 30 to 45 minutes.
 Preheat the oven to 375°F.

-Step 4: Bake
+Step 4: Bake the buns

 Using a sharp knife, cut a cross in the top of each bun.
 In a small bowl, whisk the egg yolk and water; brush over the tops.
 Bake for 15 to 20 minutes or until golden brown.
 Remove from the pans to wire racks to cool slightly.